tongueroo/lono-params/README.md

 ## Usage

-Create a directory under your project folder called `parameters`.
-Then given, a file with parameters in a simple list format:
+Create a directory under your project folder called `params`.
+Then given, a file with params in a simple list format:

 ```
-$ cat parameters/my-stack.txt
+$ cat params/my-stack.txt
 Param1=1
 Param2=1
 $